-Standard of conduct and liability of ISSUER
+Standard of conduct and liability of issuer

-14. In discharging its obligations under the UNDERTAKING and this Act, the ISSUER, nominated person or advisor shall act in good faith and exercise reasonable care having due regard to generally accepted standards of international practice of independent guarantees or letters of credit.
-(Source: Article 14 - Convention)
+14. In discharging its obligations under the undertaking and this Act, the issuer, nominated person or adviser shall act in good faith and exercise reasonable care having due regard to generally accepted standards of international practice of independent guarantees and letters of credit.

-Demand

-15. (1) Any demand for honour of an UNDERTAKING shall be made in a form referred to in section 6(2) and in conformity with the terms and conditions of the UNDERTAKING.

-(2) Unless otherwise stipulated in the UNDERTAKING, the demand and any certification or other document required by the UNDERTAKING shall be presented, within the time that a demand for honour may be made, to the ISSUER at the place where the UNDERTAKING was issued.

-(Comment: need to consider the ISSUER, the CONFIRMER or the nominated person.
-How do we deal with Nominated person)

-(3) The beneficiary, when demanding payment, is deemed to certify that the demand is not in bad faith and that none of the elements referred to in paragraphs 19(2) (a), (b) and (c) are present.
+Presentation

+- 15. (1) Any presentation shall be made in a form referred to in section 6(2) and in conformity with the terms and conditions of the undertaking. - (2) Unless otherwise stipulated in the undertaking, presentation shall be made, within the time that presentation may be made, to the issuer at the place where the undertaking was issued or if applicable the confirmer at the place the confirmation was made or if applicable to any other nominated person at the place specified by such person. - (3) The beneficiary, when making a presentation, is deemed to warrant to the issuer, any other person to whom presentation is made, and the applicant, that the presentation is not in bad faith and that no exception to honour under section 19 is present.

-Examination of demand and accompanying documents
+Examination of presented documents

-16. (1) The ISSUER shall examine the demand and any accompanying documents in accordance with the standard of conduct referred to in section 14 in order to determine whether the demand and any accompanying documents are, on their face, in strict compliance with the terms and conditions of the UNDERTAKING and consistent with one another.

-(2) Unless otherwise stipulated in the UNDERTAKING or elsewhere agreed by the ISSUER and the beneficiary, the ISSUER shall have reasonable time, but not more than seven business days following the day of receipt of the demand and any accompanying documents, in which to:

-- (a) examine the demand and any accompanying documents; - (b) decide whether or not to honour; - (c) if the decision is not to honour, issue notice thereof to the beneficiary.
+- 16. (1) The issuer shall examine the documents delivered in the presentation in accordance with the standard of conduct referred to in section 14 in order to determine whether such documents are, on their face, in strict compliance with the terms and conditions of the undertaking and consistent with one another. - (2) Unless otherwise stipulated in the undertaking or elsewhere agreed by the issuer and the beneficiary, the issuer shall have reasonable time, but not more than seven business days following the day of receipt of the documents delivered in the presentation in which to: - (a) examine such documents; - (b) decide whether or not to honour; - (c) if the decision is not to honour, issue notice thereof to the beneficiary.

-(3) The notice referred to in subsection (2)(c) shall, unless otherwise stipulated in the UNDERTAKING or elsewhere agreed by the ISSUER and the beneficiary, be made by teletransmission or other electronic means or, if that is not possible, by other expeditious means and indicate the reason for the decision not to honour the UNDERTAKING.

-(4) An ISSUER is precluded from asserting as a basis for dishonour any discrepancy with respect to which it has not given timely notice under subsection (2)(c).

-(5) Failure to give the notice specified under subsection (2)(c) or to mention fraud, forgery, or expiration in the notice does not preclude the ISSUER from asserting as a basis for dishonour fraud or forgery or expiration of the UNDERTAKING before presentation.

-(6) If an UNDERTAKING contains nondocumentary conditions, an ISSUER shall disregard the nondocumentary conditions and treat them as if they were not stated.
+- (3) The notice referred to in subsection (2)(c) shall, unless otherwise stipulated in the undertaking or elsewhere agreed by the issuer and the beneficiary, be made by teletransmission or other electronic means or, if that is not possible, by other expeditious means and indicate the reason for the decision not to honour the undertaking. - (4) The issuer is precluded from asserting as a basis for dishonour any discrepancy in breach of subsection (1) with respect to which it has not given timely notice under subsection (2)(c). - (5) Notwithstanding subsection (4), the failure to give the notice specified under subsection (2)(c) does not preclude the issuer from asserting as a basis for dishonour fraud, probability of incurring criminal liability or expiration of the undertaking before presentation. - (6) If an undertaking contains non-documentary conditions, an issuer shall disregard the nondocumentary conditions and treat them as if they were not stated.